kennedyshearer/kennedyshearer/README.md

 ## 🌱 Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier I/II Analyst.
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, aiming to become a Security Analyst, Security Engineer, or DevSecOps.

 ## 💪 Skills